sb-why/sb-why.github.io/README.md

 ### Design for Others
 <img src = "/technocopia.png">
 In this project, the goal was to redesign a website for mobile use.
-Our team of 4 used Adobe XD to redesign the arrangement and look of the website technocopia.org.
+Our team of four started off by making multiple sketches of possible website configurations fpr technocopia.org.
+Then we used Adobe XD to implement the chosen paper sketches.
 Using basic design principles, we simplified the entire website and made it easier to navigate.
 Through various rounds of user testing, we were able to identify weaknesses in our design and improve upon on them.

 [Read more about Design for Others](https://medium.com/@jiangpercy/group-19-design-reflection-28ed3236d0a6)

 ### Design for Understanding
 <img src = "/bach.jpg" width = "500" />
 Here, the aim was to present a data set in a clear but simple manner.
-Our team picked the dataset related to the famous TV show The Bacholorette.
-We presented the data with two different angles- one unbiased, and another with the intent to convey a narrative.
-We started off with paper sketches and ended with proper graphical represntations in Vega-Lite.
+Our team picked the dataset about the famous TV show _The Bacholorette_.
+We presented the data from two different angles- one unbiased and neutral, and another with the intent to convey a narrative.
+We started off with paper sketches and ended with proper graphical represntations made in Vega-Lite.

 [Read more about Design for Understanding](https://medium.com/@bhattacharjee.shreeja_7950/design-for-understanding-81de5fd6c5a8)